Six Cat Breeds That Cause the Least Allergies

 Why do cats trigger allergies?

 An allergic reaction happens when a person’s body treats a substance it comes into contact with as something dangerous.
-Their immune system is triggered to attack it, even if it’s something most people find harmless like contact with a cat, or pollen.
-This immune response is what causes swollen eyes, sniffles and sneezing, or even hives, rashes, wheezing and shortness of breath for those unfortunate enough to have allergies.
+Their immune system is triggered to attack it, even if it’s something most people find harmless—such as contact with a cat, or pollen.
+This immune response is what causes swollen eyes, sniffles, and sneezing.
+For those unfortunate enough to have more severe allergies, reactions can include hives, rashes, wheezing and shortness of breath as well.

-When it comes to cats, you might think that it’s kitties’ fur that makes people sneeze.
-But for most who have an allergy to cats, it is the proteins in feline saliva and skin particles (dander) that cause problems.
-To be precise, it is the Fel D1 protein in a cat’s saliva that is the problem.
+When it comes to your furry friend, you might think that it’s Mr Whiskers’ fur that makes you sneeze.
+But for most who have an allergy to cats, it is the proteins in feline saliva and skin particles (dander) that causes problems.
+More specifically, the Fel D1 protein in a cat’s saliva is what can trigger an allergic reaction.
 And it’s a common affliction: cat allergies are twice as common as dog allergies.
 So what can you do if you want to adopt a cat, but you can’t stop sneezing around them?

 Are there cats that don’t cause allergies?

-In short, no cats are guaranteed not to cause an allergic reaction.
-All cats produce some Fel D1 protein.
-The idea of a completely hypoallergenic cat seems to be a myth.
-But some breeds are less likely to trigger allergies than others.
+Unfortunately, a completely hypoallergenic cat is a myth.
+All felines produce Fel D1 protein—how much a kitty produces is what varies.
+There are some breeds that produce less of the protein and therefore are less likely to trigger allergies.
 Many cat lovers have been able to finally adopt a furry friend by finding a breed that doesn’t make them sneeze.
-Below we look at six of the breeds known for causing less allergic reactions.
+Below, we look at six of the breeds known for causing less allergic reactions.

 An interesting note on Fel D1 protein levels

-Not all cats produce the same level of Fel D1 protein.
+As mentioned above, not all cats produce the same level of Fel D1 protein.
 Kittens produce less of the protein than adults.
-Female cats and neutered male cats produce less Fel D1 than unneutered male cats.
-Female cats produce the same levels, whether spayed or not.
+Female cats and neutered male cats produce less Fel D1 than unneutered male cats (which is one reason why neutering your cat is so important).
+However, female cats produce the same levels, whether spayed or not.

 The top six cat breeds that trigger the least allergies